Ikigai (IKIGAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ikigai Historical Price

-According to the latest data gathered on Ikigai live price page, the current price of Ikigai is 0USD.
-The circulating supply of Ikigai(IKIGAI) is 821.44M IKIGAI , giving it a market capitalization of $65.07K.
+According to the latest data gathered on Ikigai live price page, the current price of Ikigai is 0.00007811USD.
+The circulating supply of Ikigai(IKIGAI) is 821.44M IKIGAI , giving it a market capitalization of $64.17K.

 The Ikigai Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IKIGAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.